ambiesoft/SimpBrowser/README.md

 # SimpBrowser

-SimpBrowser is Light-weight web browser.
+SimpBrowser is light-weight web browser by using IE engine.

+# CommandLine options

+# Legal